If you’re wondering how to create a webinar, chances are you’re already familiar with its relationship-building capabilities.

 If someone is still wondering how a certain feature of your product works, they’ll have their answer, after which they may decide to purchase.

-3. Pick a webinar tool
+3. Choose a webinar platform

 There are many paid and free webinar tools you can use to host your webinar.